r-c-f/waynergy/README.md

 * [uSynergy](https://github.com/symless/synergy-micro-client) for the protocol library
 * The swaywm people, who've provided the protocols to make something like this possible
-* wl-clipboard, because its watch mode turns it into a clipboard manager so I I don't have to.

 ## TODO

-* use the wayland protocols for clipboard management. wl-clipboard already existed and is mostly fine, but Synergy specifies the format of the data (negating the need to guess at mimetypes) and multi-process coordination is annoying.
 * De-uglify.
 This was one of those let's-not-really-plan-this-out-but-write-vaguely-working-code sort of things, and it shows, quite noticeably.